 This assay has the potential to be used as a companion diagnostic for anti-angiogenic agents across a range of disease areas.

 Almac initially presented the identification of this molecular subgroup at ASCO 2011 and further validation of the signature in the ICON7 clinical trial was presented by Dr. Charlie Gourley from the University of Edinburgh at ASCO 2014: ‘Molecular subgroup of high-grade serous ovarian cancer (HGSOC) as a predictor of outcome following bevacizumab‘.

 Additional validation studies are currently being performed in high-grade serous ovarian cancer (HGSOC) as well as in other cancer types.

-Assessment of the Almac AADx Assay can be made through use of Almac Diagnostics Services unique gene expression report, claraT.This provides visualisation of the AADx Assay scores as an easy-to-interpret graduated bar.
+Assessment of the Almac AADx Assay can be made through use of Almac Diagnostic Services unique gene expression report, claraT.This provides visualisation of the AADx Assay scores as an easy-to-interpret graduated bar.